 For information on the harms of smoking, as well as help to quit, QuitNow can help!
 QuitNow is the FREE quit smoking program of the Government of British Columbia, delivered by the British Columbia Lung Association.

 Vapour products are battery powered devices that heat a liquid solution to deliver an aerosol that the users inhale.
 The liquid inside the cartridge is called e-liquid or e-juice which often contains a carrier solvent of propylene glycol and/or vegetable glycerol, nicotine and flavours consisting of chemicals and other harmful substances.

 What are the health effects associated with using vapour products?

 The long-term health effects of using vapour products are currently unknown and under scientific examination.
 However, several studies suggest that health effects of vaping can be similar to those of cigarette smoking.
 These include the development of lung disease, heart disease and some types of cancer.
 Short-term health effects include coughing, sneezing, exacerbation in asthma symptoms and increased heart rate.
 Additionally, defective vapour products batteries can cause fires and explosions and result is serious injuries.

 Are vapour products a less harmful alternative to smoking traditional cigarettes?

 There is a misconception among youth and adults alike that vapour products don't carry any of the harms of smoking cigarettes.
-Vapour products are in fact harmful and not safe for youth consumption, particularly during adolescence when the brain undergoes critical development.
+Vapour products are in fact harmful and not safe for youth consumption.

 For heavy smokers, vaping presents a less harmful alternative if used as a complete substitute for traditional cigarettes.
 While less harmful compared to traditional smoking, the use of vapour products still exposes the lungs to heavy metals such as lead, particulate matter, nicotine and other cancer-causing toxins.